 Your organization can create meaning in celebrating Juneteenth through educational activities that expand employees’ understanding of the holiday.
 The authors encourage organizations to be active in their recognition of the holiday and promote engagement in activities that spread awareness, such as sponsoring trips to African American museums and cultural centers.

 The HBR article specifically says, “Companies’ shift from passive to active commemoration of Juneteenth and other cultural holidays signals purpose and relevance rather than hollow recognition.”
-Organizations that focus on the meaning behind Juneteenth can further perpetuate change and position themselves as DEI thought leaders.
+Organizations that focus on the meaning behind Juneteenth can further facilitate change while also positioning themselves as DEI leaders.

 In short, Juneteenth, while aimed at a particular subset of Americans, possesses the power to bring people together through shared experiences.
 Encouraging those sentiments and attitudes in the workplace is critical for organizations looking to foster more diverse, equitable, and inclusive workforces.

-And so, the historic moment when Biden and a bi-partisan congress signed Juneteenth into law as a federal holiday, signals a point of critical change in U.S. history.
-Organizations should leverage this opportunity to revisit their DEI goals and initiatives and focus on uniting their workforces on all fronts.
+And so, this year let Juneteenth be a reminder of how to better enhance your organization’s DEI practices.
+Employers shouldleverage this opportunity to revisit their DEI goals and initiatives and focus on uniting their workforces on all fronts.